mpelcat/mpelcat.github.io/research_tips/research_tips.md

 2. Put the titles of the sections
 3. Draw the figures (to illustrate your point)
 4. Insert the experimental results (this is, if you already have them)
-5. Write the proposal sections (normally it goes fast)
+5. Write the proposal sections (normally it goes fast because you are the expert)
 6. Write the state of the art
 7. Write the intro
 8. Write the abstract and title